 - Look through the hole you inserted the nut into

 - You should be able to see the screw thread of the hex bolt

-- Rotate the gear until the screw is clearly visible through the hole
+- Rotate the gear until the screw is clearly visible through this hole

-- Push the nut tool into the hole so the internal part cannot move
+- Push the nut tool into the hole to hold the internal actuator in place

 Step 5: Attaching the viton bands and foot